Zzx121/explore/README.md

 ## Architecture
 This project mainly contains two modules(by now), one for operations with databases, such as MySql and Redis, which is under db folder.
-Another module is for excel, contains some concurrency implements, which is under execl folder.
+Another module is for excel, contains some concurrency implements, which is under excel folder.

 ## How to deploy
 Each module needs to deploy in k8s, files need for deployment is under src/main/k8s folder. e.g. for db module, follow these steps: